We had Rice-a-Roni all the time with dinner when I was growing up. We even ate it a lot as newlyweds, when our food budget was $25 a week.

 Organic Natural Season Salt contains Real Salt, organic onion, organic coriander, organic mustard, organic black pepper, organic paprika, organic celery seed, organic turmeric, and organic parsley.
 We use it on just about everything.
 It really puts the rice-a-roni over the top!
 Which reminds me…back to the recipe.

-1/3 cup uncooked angel hair pasta, broken into small pieces
+1/3 cup uncooked thin spaghetti, broken into small pieces

 2/3 cup uncooked long-grain rice